lingtalfi/TemporaryVirtualFileSystem/doc/pages/conception-notes.md

 - id: string, the file identifier
 - type: string, the type of operation to execute on the real server (add, remove or update)
 - ?abs_path: string, the absolute path to the uploaded file
-- ?path: string, the relative path to the uploaded file
+- ?path: string|null, the relative path to the uploaded file.
+This must be provided with the **add** operation, but can be null with an **update** operation if the file didn't change (to save some cpu work)
 - ?meta: array, the meta attached to the file